Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Method

 \subsubsection{PII-contextual Prefix Sampling}

-We begin with a straightforward method for constructing query prompts using PII-contextual prefixes—text segments that immediately precede PII instances in the attacker's own dataset $D_i$.
-This approach is motivated by the observation that manually crafted prompts such as "my phone number is" may not align with the model's training distribution, and are often ineffective at extracting attacker-defined PII instances.
+We start with a simple method for constructing query prompts using contextual prefixes of PII, which are word sequences immediately preceding PII instances in the attacker’s dataset $D_i$.
+This mitigates reliance on manually crafted prompts (e.g., ‘my phone number is’), which often deviate from the model’s training distribution and exhibit limited empirical applicability.